Neo-Mercazole Tablets is a brand of medicine containing the active ingredient carbimazole.

 If you are not sure what to do, ask your doctor or pharmacist.

 If you have trouble remembering your dose, ask your pharmacist for some hints.

-Immediately telephone your doctor, or Poisons Information Centre (telephone 13 11 26), or go to Accident and Emergency at your nearest hospital, if you think you or anyone else may have taken too much Neo-Mercazole.
+Immediately telephone your doctor, or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at your nearest hospital, if you think you or anyone else may have taken too much Neo-Mercazole.
 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

 The following are some symptoms which may or may not occur:

 - skin rash

 Things you must do